Radebe

-Radebe is a South African surname also a name of the amaHlubi King called Hadebe who succeeded King Ncobo.
+Radebe is a South African surname and also a name of the amaHlubi king called Hadebe who succeeded King Ncobo.
 Radebe is from royalty.
-AmaHlubi, also known as amaMpembhe, are a sub-group of the eMbo ethnic group.
-The Escourt (in KZN province) royal house is still waiting for the recognition of the AmaHlubi kingship to be recognized by the South African government.
-The kingship can be traced back Bhungane kaNsele who was King of the Hlubi tribe, famous for his mystic and Southern African traditional healing abilities.
+The AmaHlubi, also known as amaMpembhe are a sub-group of the eMbo ethnic group.
+The Escourt (in KZN province) royal house is still waiting for the AmaHlubi kingship to be recognized by the South African government.
+The kingship can be traced back to Bhungane kaNsele who was king of the Hlubi tribe, and famous for his mystic and southern African traditional healing abilities.

 Notable people with the surname include: